Goh Yong Siang: Post-military career

 On 8 July 1998, Goh joined STIC as the executive director.

 From 2006 to 2013, Goh was a senior managing director of international and strategic relations at Temasek International.
 Currently, Goh is a director of Temasek Management Services Pte.
 Ltd., a wholly owned subsidiary of Temasek.

+Personal life

+Goh was accused of colliding with a stroller while driving in May 2024.
+His vehicle allegedly hit a woman pushing a stroller and causing hurt to a two-year-old boy.
+He was charged with causing greivous hurt on 15 April 2026.
+He was fined and banned from driving for five years.